ChrisBarton107/Bikesharing/README.md

 ### Trips By Weekday
 <img src="https://github.com/ChrisBarton107/Bikesharing/blob/main/Resources/Trips_By_Weekday.png" alt="drawing" width="1000"/>
-Users were predominately male and made a majority of their trips on weekdays
+Trips were predominately taken on weekdays in the mornings and evenings and on weekends from 10am-4pm

 ### User Trips Weekday
 <img src="https://github.com/ChrisBarton107/Bikesharing/blob/main/Resources/User_Trips_Gender_Weekday.png" alt="drawing" width=“1000”/>
-*
+Users were predominately male and made a majority of their trips on weekdays

 ## Summary
 A majority of users were male subscribers who made trips on weekdays in the mornings (8-9am) and evenings (5-6pm).
 Based on this data, it is reasonable to infer that users were using bicycles to travel to and from work.